-With launch Caledonian the of MacBrayne's new digital ticketing and reservation system scheduled October 2022, more flexible features should be leveraged to ensure that a range of new discounted/concessionary fares are offered to those who travel frequently on foot or by car.
+With launch Caledonian the of MacBrayne's new digital ticketing and svstem scheduled reservation October 2022, more flexible features should be leveraged to ensure that a range of new discounted/concessionary fares are offered to those who travel frequently on foot or by car.

-Kev Point: The value of this "innovation" would be measured not auantitative iust in terms but qualitatively as well.
+Kev Point: The value of this "innovation" would be measured not quantitative but iust in terms qualitatively as well.

-Quantitatively, it would help to address the cost of living challenges facing Qualitatively it islanders. generate small but important positive relationships increase Caledonian islanders, between MacBrayne and the Scottish Government.
+Quantitatively, it would help to address the cost of living challenges facing Qualitatively it islanders. generate small but important a increase positive relationships between islanders, Caledonian MacBrayne and the Scottish Government.